Actindo-AG/Documentation/Accounting/Integration/05_ManageCustomerSupplier.md

 5. Enter any other relevant customer/supplier information in the corresponding fields.

 6. Click the [SAVE] button.
-A popup window is displayed to confirm that the customer/supplier has been created.
-The newly created customer/supplier will be displayed in the Customer/supplier list tab.
+A pop-up window is displayed to confirm that the customer/supplier has been created.
+The newly created customer/supplier is displayed in the Customer/supplier list tab.

 ### Next steps